gromacs/gromacs/docs/user-guide/mdp-options.rst

    states are used, not with :mdp:`couple-lambda0` / :mdp:`couple-lambda1`, and you can still turn off soft-core interactions by setting :mdp:`sc-alpha` to 0.
+   Used only with `sc-function=beutler`

 .. mdp:: sc-power

    (0)
-   the power for lambda in the soft-core function, only the values 1 and 2 are supported
+   the power for lambda in the soft-core function, only the values 1 and 2 are supported.
+Used only with `sc-function=beutler`

 .. mdp:: sc-sigma

    (0.3) [nm]
-   the soft-core sigma for particles which have a C6 or C12 parameter equal to zero or a sigma smaller than :mdp:`sc-sigma`
+   for `sc-function=beutler` the soft-core sigma for particles which have a C6 or C12 parameter equal to zero or a sigma smaller than :mdp:`sc-sigma`.
+   Used only with `sc-function=beutler`

+.. mdp:: sc-linpoint-LJ-gapsys

+   (0.85)
+   for `sc-function=gapsys` it is the unitless alphaLJ parameter.
+   It controls the softness of the van der Waals interactions by scaling the point for linearizing the vdw force.
+   Setting it to 0 will result in the standard hard-core van der Waals interactions.
+   Used only with `sc-function=gapsys`

+.. mdp:: sc-linpoint-Q-gapsys

+   (0.3) [nm/e^2]
+   For `sc-function=gapsys` the alphaQ parameter with the unit of [nm/e^2] and default value of 0.3.
+It controls the softness of the Coulombic interactions.
+Setting it to 0 will result in the standard hard-core Coulombic interactions.
+   Used only with `sc-function=gapsys`

+.. mdp:: sc-sigma-LJ-gapsys

+   (0.3) [nm]
+   for `sc-function=gapsys` the soft-core sigma for particles which have a C6 or C12 parameter equal to zero.
+   Used only with `sc-function=gapsys`

 .. mdp:: couple-moltype